Over 40 ideas for keeping kids entertained indoors in Abu Dhabi

 Play Home Town Tourist – best of Abu Dhabi’s indoor attractions

-When the weather is hot and the crowds are low, there’s no better time to enjoy some of Abu Dhabi’s most popualr tourist attractions.
+When the weather is hot and the crowds are low, there’s no better time to enjoy some of Abu Dhabi’s most popular tourist attractions.

 Observation Deck at 300

-Have you ever taken an aerial view over the city?
+Have you ever taken an aerial view of the city?
 Observation Deck at 300 (part of the Conrad Hotel) takes you to the 74th floor of Etihad Towers.
-You will be spoilt to spectacular views over the city, including the new Presidential Palace (more on this, keep reading!).
+You will be spoilt with spectacular views over the city, including the new Presidential Palace (more on this, keep reading!).

 It’s a great place to spend a few hours and enjoy one of their amazing selections of cakes and beverages or even a delicious afternoon tea looking over the city.
-There is free entry with a minimum spend of 50 AED.
+There is a fee to enter but you get most of this back in F&B credits.
 Do try and dress the piece, children are welcomed but must be well behaved.

 Qasr al Watan – Presidential Palace